-- Carry out other reasonable tasks from time to time as directed by the SEND Manager. - The post holder will be expected to work within the schools' policies and procedures. - Performing other such duties as reasonably correspond to the general character of the post and are commensurate with its level of responsibility.
+- To carry out other reasonable tasks from time to time as directed by the SEND Manager. - The post holder will be expected to work within the schools' policies and procedures.

 The key competencies and behaviours commensurate with this post are identified overleaf.